ser-hub/fitmissive/README.md

-# fitmissive (prototype)
+# Fitmissive
-  Social media platform for fitness enthusiasts
+Social media platform for fitness enthusiasts (prototype)

-* A digital space where enthusiasts can share their workout plans -> learn from each other *
+* A digital space where enthusiasts can share their workout plans -> learn from each other

 Features:
 * User system: Login/Registration, Password Reset, User profiles, User search, Follow/Unfollow users